zama-ai/concrete/docs/tutorial/tagging.md

         return %2
 ```

-and if you get an error, you'll precisely see where the error occurred (e.g., which layer of the neural network, if you tag layers).
+If you get an error, you'll see exactly where the error occurred (e.g., which layer of the neural network, if you tag layers).

 {% hint style="info" %}
-In the future, we're planning to use tags for other features as well (e.g., to measure performance of tagged regions), so it's a good idea to start utilizing them for big circuits.
+In the future, we plan to use tags for additional features (e.g., to measure performance of tagged regions), so it's a good idea to start utilizing them for big circuits.
 {% endhint %}